Browse by Era

 Prophet Dhul-Kifl (Ezekiel)

-Dhul-Kifl is a prophet mentioned in the [Quran](/articles/quran), traditionally identified with the biblical prophet Ezekiel.
-Known for his patience, righteousness, and dedication to worship, he is praised in the Quran alongside other righteous prophets for his steadfastness in faith and his role in guiding his people.
+Dhul-Kifl is a prophet mentioned in the Quran, traditionally identified with the biblical Ezekiel.
+Known for his patience, righteousness, and devotion to worship, he is praised in the Quran alongside other righteous prophets for his steadfastness in faith.

 Prophet Elijah (Ilyas ibn Yasin)